-I. Required Information (Please tic k the appropriate box)
+I. Required Information (Please t ick the appropriate box)

-Type of Participant: Individual
+Type of Participant:Individual

 Broker

 Corporate

 Joint

 Others (please indicate)

 Individual/Corporate Name :

 Email Address :

 Contact No. :

 Postal Address :

 Name of Authorized Representative :

 (If Corporate / Joint)

 Number of Shares Owned :

-I will attend the remote Stockholders' Meet ing on July 30, 2021
+will attend the remote Stockholders' Med vill attend the remote Stockholders' Meeting on July 30, 2021

-Yes □ No
+Yes ☐ No

-tend the stockholders' meeting will be sent to you in icated herein upon valid registration.
+Note: The instructions and link to attend the stockholders' meeting will be sent to you in the e-mail address that you have indicated herein upon valid registration.

 II.
 Required Documents

 - 1. Scanned or digital copy of the Registration Form - 2.
-A recent photo of the stockholder/ Authorized Representative, with the face fully visible.

-3. Scanned or digital copy of the front and back portions of the Stockholder's/ Authorized Representatives' valid government issued identification card, preferably with residential address.
+A recent photo of the stockholder/ Authorized Representative, with the face fully visible. - 3.
+Scanned or digital copy of the front and back portions of the Stockholder's/ Authorized Representatives' valid government issued identification card, preferably with residential address.